rrobayna/dotfiles/README.md

 This dotfiles repo contains:
 - a collection of dotfiles (vim, bash, tmux...)
-- bash scripts
+- shell scripts
-- Brewfiles (for installing commandline tools in OS X)
+- Brewfiles (install OS X libs and commandline tools)
-- Caskfiles (for installing apps in OS X using brew)
+- Caskfiles (install OS X apps using brew)
-- OS X configs
+- OS X configuration script
 - assorted extras

-It also contains a dotfiles bootstrap script to simplify installation and backups of dotfiles and bash scripts.
+It also contains a bootstrap script to simplify installation and backup actions for dotfiles and shell scripts.

 ## Installation